-The S&P 500 closed March with a marginal monthly loss of 0.04% after a gain of 3.72% in February.
-All three S&P 500 MAs are signaling "invested" and three of the five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard FTSE All-World ex-US ETF (VEU), and PowerShares DB (DBC) — are signaling "invested".
-In the table, monthly closes that are within 2% of a signal are highlighted in yellow.
+The S&P 500 closed March with a monthly loss of 2.69% after a loss of 3.89% in February.
+All three S&P 500 MAs are signaling "invested" and three of five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard FTSE All-World ex-US ETF (VEU), and PowerShares DB Commodity Index (DBC) — are signaling "invested".

 The Ivy Portfolio

 The above table shows the current 10-month simple moving average (SMA) signal for each of the five ETFs featured in The Ivy Portfolio.
 We've also included a table of 12-month SMAs for the same ETFs for this popular alternative strategy.